anandbibek/NITA_Notifications/README.md

 ## Advantages

 The app does not run in the background or consume any resources.
-The website changes are checked centrally on a Google Cloud AppEngine Job every 2 hours from 7am to 10pm.
+The website changes are checked centrally through Google Cloud every 2 hours from 7am to 11pm.
 If new contents are found on the website, push notifications are delivered to all users.